-Samsung Galaxy S8 comes with a grayscale mode which can be activated to save battery.
+Android devices come with a grayscale mode which can be activated to save battery.
 The said mode is also present on some other newer smartphones.
 The way this works is fairly simple.
 Your GPU renders elements only in black and white instead of full 32-bit color resulting in less power consumption.
-Most devices don’t have this kind of a grayscale mode built-in.
+Most devices don’t have this kind of a grayscale mode or monochromacy mode built-in.
 However, most devices do have a grayscale mode built-in.
-And we can show you how to enable grayscale mode on Android devices.
+And we can show you how to enable Android grayscale mode on your device.

 You’ll need a device running Android 5.0 Lollipop, Marshmallow, Oreo, Pie or above.